 Treatment options with a risk of erectile dysfunction include:

-Hormonal therapy can lead to problems with erections.
-This treatment, which includes removing the testicles and using antiandrogen drugs, can also reduce interest in sex and cause fertility problems.
+- Hormone therapy: This treatment, which includes removing the testicles and using antiandrogen drugs, can cause erectile dysfunction, reduce interest in sex, and cause fertility problems.

-Some men may opt to manage a very slow-growing prostate cancer with “watchful waiting” or “active surveillance.”
+Some men may choose to manage very slow-growing prostate cancer with “watchful waiting” or “active surveillance.”
 If so, these treatment paths may not cause problems with sex.